50 Ways to Teach Social Skills to Homeschoolers

 32. Help your child run a summer camp for children in your neighborhood.
 Your child could do a history camp, a cooking camp, etc.

-33. Get rid of the idea that your child should mainly be socializing with kids his or her age.
-Children learn so much from interacting with people of all ages and even through mentoring and helping younger children.
+33. Get rid of the idea that your child should mainly be socializing with kids their own age.
+Children learn so much from interacting with people of all ages, including mentoring and helping younger children.

 34. If your child excels at something (art, music, etc.), allow him or her to give lessons to other children.